 For what?
 And for Who?

-If we can compare to others, I would say that what we did pretty much better than most of the people around us, but it wasn’t enough for us, ourselves.
+If we can compare ourselves to others, I would say that what we did was pretty much better than most of the people around us, but it wasn’t enough for us, ourselves.

 That’s how I label myself as a practical perfectionist.